 - the last date the student was able to attend class

 - the date of anticipated return to school

 *A person is considered a doctor if they are a licensed medical doctor, a doctor of osteopathy, or a licensed clinical psychologist.

 Once the Center for Global Engagement has received this information, your request will be considered.

-- This process is to seek immigration permission to take less than a full courseload.
-The student is also responsible for requesting the course withdrawal from Academic Services, and is subject to all RMU policies regarding student withdrawals.
+- This process is to seek immigration permission to take less than a full course load.
+You are also responsible for requesting the course withdrawal from Academic Services in the Colonial Hub, and are subject to all RMU policies regarding student withdrawals.